Segunda Mano: Plot

-Owen (Rico Blanco) and Mariella (Angelica Panganiban) fight in a car by a lake.
+Owen and Mariella fight in a car by a lake.
 Owen has left his wife to be with Mariella, and is angry that Mariella is not willing to make the same sacrifice.
 The fight turns violent and Mariella tries to escape from the car.
-The scene cuts to flashback.
+The scene cuts to a flashback.

-Mariella tells her husband, Ivan (Dingdong Dantes), that her best friend, Samantha (Bettina Carlos) needs company and drives off.
+Mariella tells her husband, Ivan, that her best friend, Samantha needs company and drives off.
 Later, it is revealed that Mariella is dead.

-Mabel (Kris Aquino) owns an antique store.
-She is the only child of her mother, Adela (Helen Gamboa).
+Mabel owns an antique store.
+She is the only child of her mother, Adela.
 It is revealed that Mabel's sister, Marie, was lost in an accident when they were children.
 Marie's ghost haunts their home on the anniversary of her loss.
 One rainy day, Ivan meets Mabel and they begin a relationship.
-One year later, Ivan proposes.
+A year later, Ivan proposes.
 His daughter with Mariella, Angel, greets Mabel icily.
 Meanwhile, Samantha begins expressing her interest in Ivan, who does not reciprocate her feelings.

 Mariella's ghost begins haunting Mabel.
-Upon advice from Mabel's best friend, Anna (Bangs Garcia), Mabel unknowingly buys Mariella's red bag but throws it out when she realizes.
-Anna's boyfriend, Dindo (Jhong Hilario), sees Mariella's ghost.
+Upon advice from Mabel's best friend, Anna, Mabel unknowingly buys Mariella's red bag but throws it out when she realizes its provenance.
+Anna's boyfriend, Dindo, sees Mariella's ghost.
 Samantha apparently jumps out her window after seeing Mariella's ghost.
 Ivan and Mabel argue after Mabel tells him she has been seeing Mariella's ghost.
 Angel and Mabel finally reconcile.
 Mabel and Anna turn to a medium, Manang Letty, for advice.
 At a séance, Mabel is told Mariella's soul has been released and the only way to set her free is to leave the red bag in church.
 However, an old lady sleeping inside the church takes the bag and leaves; the bag starts bleeding.
 Dindo sees Mariella's ghost again, and is killed.
 Mabel confronts Ivan, who thinks Mabel is leaving him for Dindo.
 Ivan turns violent, and Mabel ends the relationship.